Back-end Engineering Articles

 4. Many to Many:

-For example, students are associated with multiple faculty members, and faculty members can be related to various students.
+For example, Students as a group are associated with multiple faculty members, and faculty members can be associated with multiple students.

 How to draw an ER diagram?

-If you find it challenging to get started with drawing an ER diagram, don't worry.
+If you find it difficult to get started with drawing an ER diagram, don't worry.
 In this section, we will give you some ERD tips.
-Then, try to follow the steps below to understand how to draw an ER diagram effectively.
+Try to follow the steps below to understand how to draw an ER diagram effectively.

-1. * Make sure you are clear about the purpose of drawing the ERD.
+- - Make sure you are clear about the purpose of drawing the ERD.
 Are you trying to present an overall system architecture that involves the definition of business objects?
 Or are you developing an ER model ready for database creation?
-You must be clear about the purpose to create an ER diagram at the right level of detail (Read the section Conceptual, Logical and Physical Data Models for more information)
+You must be clear about the purpose to develop an ER diagram at the right level of detail (Read the section Conceptual, Logical and Physical Data Models for more details)

-2. * Make sure you are clear about the scope of the model.
+- - Make sure you are clear about the scope to model.
 Knowing the modeling scope prevents you from including redundant entities and relationships in your design.

-3. * Draw the principal entities involved in the scope.
+- - Draw the major entities involved in the scope.

-5. * Review the ERD carefully and check if the entities and columns are enough to store the system's data.
+- - Review the ERD carefully and check if the entities and columns are enough to store the data of the system.
 If not, consider adding additional entities and columns.
-Usually, you can identify some transactional, operational, and event entities in this step.
+Usually, you can identify some transactional, operational and event entities in this step.

-6. * Consider the relationships between all entities and relate them with proper Cardinality (e.g., A one-to-many between entity Customer and Order).
+- - Consider the relationships between all entities and relate them with proper cardinality (e.g A one-to-many between entity Customer and Order).
 Don't worry if there are orphan entities.
 Although it's not common, it's legit.

-7. * Apply the technique of database normalization to restructure the entities in a way that can reduce data redundancy and improve data integrity.
-For example, the Manufacturer's details might initially be stored under the Product entity.
-During the normalization process, you may find that the detail keeps repeating records over records.
-You can split it as a separate entity, Manufacturer, and with a foreign key that links between Product and Manufacturer.
+- - Apply the technique of database normalization to restructure the entities in a way that can reduce data redundancy and improve data integrity.
+For example, the details of the manufacturer might be stored under the Product entity initially.
+During the process of normalization, you may find that the detail keeps repeating records over records, then you can split it as a separate entity Manufacturer, and with a foreign key that links between Product and Manufacturer.

-This blog post aims to give you an introduction to Entity-Relationship and how to diagram it.
-With all of the cumulative knowledge about SQL, we'll finish this introduction series with database structures.
-So, I'll see you in the next blog post
+The purpose of this blog post was to give you an introduction about Entity Relationship and how to diagram it.
+With all of the cumulative knowledge we have about SQL we’ll finish this introduction series with database structures.
+So, I’ll see you in the next blog post

 I hope you learned a lot.